anatarist/spacehaven-modloader/README.md

 4. Go back to the mod loader and make sure the mods you installed appear in the list.
 If they don't then you might not have installed them properly.
 Double check the folder structure.

-5. When you're ready click "Launch Spacehaven!" to play with mods.
+5. When you're ready click "Launch Space Haven!" to play with mods.
 The mod loader will load the mods into the game, launch the game, and then unload them again when the game exits.

 ## Modding Guide